Cultural Identity Therapy for Latinas in NYC.

 Some people keep each culture separate, while others create a hybrid.

 People who are bicultural often are more creative and can consider more than one perspective.
+They may also navigate clashing expectations from each culture.

 Find your voice.